alanszp/kb-technology/guides/angular/testing.md

   - npm install -g karma (install karma as global program)
   - Shared configuration between global and gulp [karma.common.js](./karma-files/karma.common.js)
-  - Conf file for karma from console ( use karma.common.js ): [karma.conf.js](./karma-files/karma.conf.js)
+  - Conf file for karma from console ( uses karma.common.js ): [karma.conf.js](./karma-files/karma.conf.js)
   - Gulpfile [gulpfile.js](./karma-files/gulpfile.js)

 Now we can run karma start to do TDD and we can use gulp karma to run our client test once for our Travis builds.